-Happy 50th birthday from Richie and the Dunedin Study teamIt’s been 50 incredible years and we wanted to thank all our Study Members and their whanau for your support over these many years and wish you a very happy birthday.
+Happy 50th birthday from the Dunedin Study teamIt’s been 50 incredible years and we wanted to thank all our Study Members and their whanau for your support over these many years and wish you a very happy birthday.

 The Study's empathetic and totally confidential approach has rightly engendered the trust and candour of the Study Members in sharing so many aspects of their lives from the highs and lows to the humdrum patterns of everyday living.
 This would never have been achieved otherwise.
 Huge kudos to Richie and Phil for their bravery and persistence in bringing it to where it is today.
 Congratulations on 50 years!